 Once this lens is stopped down past about f4 the sharpness issues clear up and you start seeing its true character.
 And it’s really, REALLY good. it’s got that signature fuji look that i’m seeing across the entire WR / Fujicron series – from the 23 to the 35 and now the 16.

-Have a look at a few sample images I shot with this lens:
+Here are a few sample images I shot with this lens.
+Click any image to enlarge…

 Put this lens in front of Fuji’s latest sensor – and the images are rich and vibrant with that smooth contrast and 3d pop that is quickly becoming a signature Fuji look… Definitely impressive!